pwt/docker-airconnect-arm/README.md

 ## Requirements

-A working Docker environment.
+A working Docker environment running on a Raspberry Pi.
 Internet access to pull the Docker image.

 ## Usage